rub6y/CV-template-by-ru6by/README.md

 # CV-template-by-ru6by
-Simple template for repository in LaTeX.
+Simple template for resume in LaTeX.